GDavij/open-ecommerce/docs/core-api/modules/human-resources/human-resources-definition.md

 - All DateTime Data that a contract have must be valid, it is not out of the time Scope

+- Every Collaborator must have a valid Phone Number

 - A Address must have a valid State

 - Human Resources Collaborators can Update their own Data

+- To Create a Human Resources Collaborator the collaborator must have at least one contract attached to it